-Currently, the price for Spotify’s Family plan in the US is $15.99.
-Deezer’s Family plan, on the other hand, is still the cheaper option at $14.99.
+Currently, the price for Spotify’s Family plan in the US is $15.99/month.
+However, this is still lower than Deezer’s Family plan, which is at $17.99/month.

-Deezer Premium and Family, on the other hand, come at even higher prices due to the inclusion of HiFi audio.
+Deezer Premium also come at even higher prices due to the inclusion of HiFi audio.
 However, you can opt to pay annually for a 25% discount.

 Additional subscription plans

 Spotify offers an additional Premium subscription plan called Premium Duo.
 It’s a plan designed for two people to share and is great for those trying to save a buck or two.
 Deezer, on the other hand, only offers Premium and Family plans, and a 50% Student discount.